Psychological vs Psychiatric Evaluation And Treatment

 iStock

-Psychological vs psychiatric evaluation methods
+Psychological vs psychiatric evaluation and diagnosis methods

-Prior to treating a patient, a mental health professional must conduct a thorough examination.
+Prior to treating a patient, a mental health professional must conduct a thorough evaluation.
 There is a vast difference in the way that psychologists and psychiatrists diagnose patients’ mental health challenges, mainly because of the differences in their education and training.
 Based on their studies, a psychiatrist often looks for physical symptoms or chemical explanations, while a psychologist may look for social or personal explanations.

-Typically, both a psychiatric and psychological assessment will involve an interview with the patient.
-A psychologist or psychiatrist may ask the individual about their medical history, day-to-day life, and family history—as well as the symptoms that caused them to seek treatment.
-A professional may also choose to speak to other people in the patient’s life, including their partner or other family members.
+Typically, both types of evaluations will involve an interview with the patient.
+A psychologist or psychiatrist may ask the individual about their medical history, day-to-day life, and family history — as well as the symptoms that caused them to seek psychological treatment.
+A psychology or psychiatry professional may also choose to speak to other people in the patient’s life, including their partner or other family members.

-In this section, we'll discuss the three most common treatment options.
+In this section, we'll discuss the three most common psychological treatment options.
 Often, psychiatrists and psychologists work together to create a treatment plan.

 Medication

-As trained medical doctors, psychiatrists are legally authorized to prescribe medication.
+As trained medical doctors, psychiatrists are legally authorized to prescribe psychological medication.
 Much of the work they do with patients centers on treating chemical imbalances in the brain and managing medication.
 Their medical training means that psychiatrists may also take other factors into consideration.
-Through physical examination and possible tests, they try to eliminate other possible causes for a patient's condition before prescribing a course of medication.
+Through physical evaluation and possible tests, they try to eliminate other possible causes for a patient's condition before prescribing a course of medication.

 In most states, psychologists who want a patient to begin medication or reassess their current dosage must refer the patient to a psychiatrist or another medical doctor.
 However, there are currently states where psychologists have prescribing powers for certain psychiatric medications.
 There is also a push for more states to follow suit and widen the scope of treatments psychologists can offer to their patients.
-Many common emotional and mental disorders are most effectively and efficiently treated with a combination of talk therapy and medication.
+Many common emotional and mental psychological disorders are most effectively and efficiently treated with a combination of psychotherapy and medication.

-Psychotherapy
+Psychotherapy assessment

 Psychotherapy, which is also known as talk therapy, involves talking with patients about the concerns they're facing and helping them to: